Successful marketers know how to go the extra mile when promoting their brands, products, and services.

 As a result, you’ll be able to trigger emotions that drive sales.

-Here’s what I mean.
+Here’s what we mean.
 Let’s say your company sells boxing equipment.
 Because it’s a niche industry, all your customers obviously have something in common.

 Your customers can share stories with each other about their workout routines and even talk about recent victories or defeats in the boxing ring.